interactivespaces/interactivespaces/interactivespaces_docs/src/main/sphinx/workbench1.rst

 The properties for your activity are defined by the ``<property>`` elements in the ``<configuration>`` section.

-.. _workbench1-resource-copying:
+.. _workbench1-resource-copying-label:

 Resource Copying
 ----------------

-Often you will find that you have resources which several of your projects will use.
+Often you will find that you have resources that several of your projects will use.
 An example would be Javascript libraries that are being used in several of your web browser-based activities.